 We have studied kaon identification for SoLID to potentially extend its physics programs.
-A full 329 RICH detector for kaon detection is likely to be too costly to consider.
-High resolution TOF is a 330 more practical solution.
-SoLID needs kaon identification over a momentum range of 1 GeV/c to 7 331 GeV/c.
-Given the ~ 8 meter flight distance, a TOF time resolution of 20 ps is required to obtain a 3 332 sigma separation between pions and kaons as shown in Figure 5.
-A promising avenue is to improve 333 the timing of the planned SoLID TOF-MRPC detector.
-The baseline MRPC is designed to reach 80 334 ps time resolution in the SoLID high-rate environment.
-Bench testings of thin-gap MRPC prototype 335 detectors demonstrated the potential to reach a resolution of sub-20 ps [9, 10].
-A planned R&D 336 effort by a Chinese collaboration (Tsinghua University, USTC and CCNU) on the next generation 337 MRPC jointly for SoLID, sPHENIX and EIC is being pursued, aiming for 20 ps resolution in a 338 high-rate environment.
+This science is achievable via an enhancement from the effort of our international collaborators.
+A planned R&D effort by a Chinese collaboration (Tsinghua University and USTC) on next generation MRPC technology for SoLID, sPHENIX and EIC is being pursued, aiming for a 20 ps resolution in a high-rate environment.
+While a full RICH detector for kaon detection is an alternate solution technically, a high resolution TOF is a practical solution given the cost of the former.
+SoLID needs kaon identification over a momentum range of 1 GeV/c to 7 GeV/c.
+Given the ~ 8 meter flight distance, a TOF time resolution of 20 ps is required to obtain a 3 sigma separation between pions and kaons as shown in Figure 5.
+A promising avenue is to improve the timing of the planned SoLID TOF-MRPC detector.
+Bench tests of thin-gap MRPC prototype detectors have demonstrated the potential to reach a resolution of sub-20 ps [8, 9], while 80 ps is the current standard..
 The plan is to develop a prototype and readout electronics system next year.
-339 Beam test and finalization of the detector and electronics will be done in the following year.
-340
+Beam test and finalizing of the detector and electronics design will be done in the following year.